ykataoka/PathPlan/README.md

 class.(vehicle.cpp) The newly streamed data is used to update the vehicle object.
 The position and velocity is computed on both Cartesian x,y coodinated and Frenet s,d coodinates.

---
-The simulator returns instantaneous telemetry data for the ego vehicle, but it also returns the list of points from previously generated path.
-This is used to project the car's state into the future and a "planning state" is determined based on the difference between points at some prescribed number of points along the previous path.
-In effect, this can help to generate smoother transitions, handle latency from transmission between the controller and the simulator, and alleviate the trajectory generator of some computation overhead.

-These methods include update_available_states (i.e. "keep lane", "lane change left", "lane change right"), get_target_for_state, generate_trajectory_for_target, get_leading_vehicle_data_for_lane, and generate_predictions (for sensor fusion data).
---

 3. Generate Predictions for other cars.

 The information fo the other cars surrounding the target car is also